Read Time: 3 minutes

 Researchers used a patient-derived xenograft (PDX) model, where biopsies of tumors from patients were implanted into mice to grow human tumors.
 Alana Welm, PhD, senior author of the study, senior director of basic science at Huntsman Cancer Institute, and professor of oncological sciences at the U, highlights the significance of this method noting that it allows for an early and accurate assessment of the cancer’s aggressiveness.

-Cindy Matsen, MD, co-first author of the study, leader of the Breast and Gynecologic Disease Center at Huntsman Cancer Institute and associate professor in the Department of Surgery at the U, emphasizes the direct impact this research could have on patient care.
+Cindy Matsen, MD, co-first author of the study, leader of the Breast and Gynecologic Cancer Center at Huntsman Cancer Institute and associate professor in the Department of Surgery at the U, emphasizes the direct impact this research could have on patient care.
 She describes the study as highly relevant to addressing a major challenge in breast cancer treatment, with the potential of creating more personalized treatment plans for patients with recurrent TNBC.

 The study’s mechanism was more accurate than existing methods in predicting whether TNBC will recur.
 Welm notes, “By implanting a biopsy of the tumor into a PDX, we can discover how aggressive the cancer is.
 We hope to extend our new findings to improve the current standard tests used to predict whether the patients’ cancer will recur.”